 Setup costs for hosted desktop with Your Office Anywhere are a nominal £125 per server regardless of the complexity, and most customers just have 1 server.
-All the other servers and services come for free.
+All the other shared infrastructure servers and services come for free.

 Setting up Azure and Windows Virtual Desktop will probably take an IT company 2 days work minimum, so expect to pay at least £1000 for setup

-3rd Party IT Support (approx.)
+Third Party IT Support (approx.)

 Running Total – £633.90